 OECD unemployment rates show long swings, which dominate shorter business cycle movements.
 Over periods like 1960-2003, unemployment rates in the 21 OECD countries we analyse appear to be very persistent series showing stochastic trends.
 They also show both a range of common patterns and a range of national differences.
-The prevailing orthodoxy is that broad movements in unemployment across the OECD can be explained by shifts in labour market institutions, e.g. Nickel et al. (2005), hereafter NNO.
-However, this orthodoxy has been subject to challenge, which attributes the unemployment to shocks in global capital or product markets rather than labour market institutions, e.g. Phelps (1994), Oswald (1997), Carruth et al. (1998), Pissarides (2001) or Baker et al. (2004).
-An intermediate position is that shocks drive unemployment, but the speed of adjustment of unemployment to the shocks is determined by labour market institutions, e.g. Blanchard and Wolfers (2000), Layard et al. (1991) and chapter 17 of Phelps (1994).
+According to one view, broad movements in unemployment across the OECD can be explained by shifts in labour market institutions, e.g. Nickel et al. (2005), hereafter NNO.
+However, this view has been subject to a challenge, which attributes changes in unemployment to shocks in global capital or product markets rather than labour market institutions, e.g. Phelps (1994), Oswald (1997), Carruth et al. (1998), Pissarides (2001) or Baker et al. (2004).
+An intermediate position is that shocks drive unemployment, but the speed of adjustment of unemployment to the shocks, as well as the magnitude of the response, is determined by labour market institutions, e.g. Blanchard and Wolfers (2000), Layard et al. (1991) and chapter 17 of Phelps (1994).
 Evaluating these approaches empirically is problematic because both labour market institutions and global shocks are difficult to measure.
 We will use standard measures of labour market institutions and measure the global factor by the common component of OECD unemployment.
-We then investigate the role of domestic labour market institutions in transmitting this global factor into national unemployment rates and whether the global2 factor can act as a proxy for the natural rate in a Phillips curve.
+We then investigate the role of domestic labour market institutions in transmitting this global factor into national unemployment rates and whether the global 1 factor can act as a proxy for the natural rate in a Phillips curve.

-Rather than trying to devise measures of global influences from the very large number of candidate measures, we look at the common component of OECD unemployment, measured by their first principal component3.
+Rather than trying to devise measures of global influences from the very large number of candidate measures, we look at the common component of OECD unemployment, measured by their first principal component2.
 This is not a cyclical measure because, like OECD unemployment rates, it is a very persistent series.
 The shocks can be represented by innovations to this series.
 Based on the empirical evidence, we also provide a possible interpretation of this factor.
 The demand for labour (and capital) will depend on the expected return on production, which will have a global and a national component.
 A large number of variables will influence global expected returns and the confidence with which these expectations are held.
-These include global competition which affects the elasticity of demand and labour costs; other input
+These include global competition which affects the elasticity of demand and labour costs; other input costs including oil, commodity prices and real interest rates which affect the cost of capital; technology which influences total factor productivity; and 'sunspot' variables which drive 'animal spirits'.
+A number of these variables have been suggested as possible explanations for persistently high unemployment.